Museum Accreditation advice

 Helen provides general support and advice for museums in the following boroughs in central and east London: Camden, Islington, Westminster, Kensington and Chelsea, Wandsworth, Lambeth, Southwark, City of London, Hackney, Tower Hamlets, Newham, Barking and Dagenham, Redbridge and Havering.

 Ben provides general support and advice for museums in the following boroughs in north London: Barnet, Enfield, Haringey and Waltham Forest.

 Contact details for the MDOs are available on the contact the team page.

-Forward planning good practice case studies, researched and written by Alex Dawson for the Collections Trust, are available on the Collections Trust website (external link).
-The forward planning case studies relate to Kirkleatham Museum (type 2 local authority museum with staff), and Thornbury and District Heritage Trust (type 1 independent museum with a volunteer workforce).
+Forward planning good practice case studies, researched and written by Alex Dawson for the Collections Trust, as well as examples of policies and a template giving the required wording of a Collections Development Policy (external link), are available on the Collections Trust - Accreditation Resources website (external link).
+The forward planning case studies (external link) relate to Kirkleatham Museum (type 2 local authority museum with staff), and Thornbury and District Heritage Trust (type 1 independent museum with a volunteer workforce).

 Museums at Risk